-- 4.13.1.
-This report has been developed to provide performance information in relation to the activities undertaken by officers and to demonstrate the joint working with other agencies on either a mandatory or voluntary commitment basis. - 4.13.2.
-This work has resulted in fraud being identified and repayments to the Council and partners being made. - 4.13.3.
-An element of the work programme is determined by the number of fraud referrals received.
-There would normally be scope within the workload for other proactive exercises to be undertaken, but due to the number of joint working complex cases and the NFI work no targeted exercises took place.
-It is anticipated that proactive exercises will be conducted during 2024/25. - 4.13.4.
-Now joint working with the Department for Work and Pensions has resumed, it is anticipated that the offers of joint working from DWP will increase.
-To date seven of the eight joint working cases have been instigated by the Local Authority.
-This in turn will move joint working in a different direction to previous years.
-It is hoped that any successful prosecutions attract publicity, as this acts as a deterrent. - 4.13.5.
-To summarise, as a result of actions by the Council's Fraud and Compliance function during 2023/24 there have been - - £40,748.25 Council Tax Support adjustments created. - £43,976.67 Housing Benefits overpayments raised. - £1,329.10 Single Person Discounts were withdrawn.
+- 4.13.1 This report has been developed to provide performance information in relation to the activities undertaken by officers and to demonstrate the joint working with other agencies on either a mandatory or voluntary commitment basis. - 4.13.2 This work has resulted in fraud being identified and repayments to the Council and partners being made. - 4.13.3 An element of the work programme is determined by the number of fraud referrals received.
+There would normally be scope within the workload for other proactive exercises to be undertaken, but due to the number of joint working complex cases only one targeted exercise took place. - 4.13.4 To summarise, as a result of actions by the Council's Fraud and Compliance function during 2024/25 there have been - - £11,846.54 Council Tax Support adjustments created. - £42,868.57 Housing Benefits overpayments raised. - £16,152.38 Single Person Discounts were withdrawn. - £17,846.74 Council Tax liability added. - £51,203.00 NNDR adjustments raised.